BonsaiDen/substrat/README.md

 ### Ordering

-By default, the list of files return by a pattern when it matches is sorted by length.
-This can be changed by calling `pattern.sort(comparator)` and supplying a custom sorting function which will be run every time the pattern matches.

-There are also the very useful `pattern.first(patterns...)` and `pattern.last(patterns...)` functions which will move the files matching the specified patterns either to the beginning or the end of the file list.
+Patterns have the very useful `pattern.first(patterns...)` and `pattern.last(patterns...)` methods which will move the files matching the specified patterns either to the beginning or the end of the file list.

     substrat.pattern(/js\/.*\.js$/).first('js/config.js').last('js/init.js', 'js/afterInit.js');